majidam20/OPC-UA_Met4FoF-SmartUpUnit/agentMET4FOF-master/README.md

 ## Anomaly detection
-_agentMet4FoF_ use case anomaly detection based on machine-learning
+_agentMet4FoF_ use case anomaly detection based on machine-learning approaches

-With the provided code, we showcase an agent-based machine learning approach for online anomaly detection of (in our case simulated) sensor readings.
+With the provided code, we present an agent-based machine learning approach for online anomaly detection of (in our case simulated) sensor readings.

- You could find some recorded videos in below link: https://drive.google.com/drive/folders/1T912fNYV92WM99DI_22slXavIx9_oYRh?usp=sharing
+ You can find some recorded videos in below link: https://drive.google.com/drive/folders/1T912fNYV92WM99DI_22slXavIx9_oYRh?usp=sharing

 ## Getting started

-If you are using PyCharm, you will already find proper run configurations at the appropriate place in the IDE.
+Using PyCharm, you will already find proper run configurations at the appropriate place in the IDE.
 It expects that you have prepared and defined a default interpreter.